learning-zone/html-basics/notes/HTML5.md

 ---

-#### Agile
+#### Q. Version Control

 ---

 ---

-#### Do you have experience working in an agile team?
+#### Q. What is your preferred version control software?

 ---

-#### Do you work in sprints, or using the kanban approach?
+#### Q. Do you have experience working on a project versioned with Git?

 ---

-#### Do you have a preference, and why?
+#### Q. What is your opinion on pull requests (and code reviews)?

 ---

-#### Work in Agile / Scrum?
+#### Q. What is the difference between Git and Github?

 ---

+#### Q. What would you consider an effective Git workflow?

+---

+#### Q. What are build tools good for?
+Which ones are you familiar with?

+---

+---

+#### Q. Agile

+---

+---

+#### Q. Do you have experience working in an agile team?

+---

+#### Q. Do you work in sprints, or using the kanban approach?

+---

+#### Q. Do you have a preference, and why?

+---

+#### Q. Work in Agile / Scrum?

+---

-#### Have you worked with QA?
+#### Q. Have you worked with QA?
 How you QA/test your code?

 ---

-#### How did you communicate progress in your previous role?
+#### Q. How did you communicate progress in your previous role?
 Did that process always work?
 What could have been done differently to keep everyone on the same page?

 ---

-#### Tell me about a time when you had a miscommunication at work.
+#### Q. Tell me about a time when you had a miscommunication at work.
 What happened?
 If you could do it all over again would you alter your actions?
 Why or why not?

 ---

-#### Have you ever disagreed with your boss or manager?
+#### Q. Have you ever disagreed with your boss or manager?
 What did you do?
 If you haven’t had this happen, imagine that it did, how would you handle this situation?

 ---

-#### Give me an example of a time when you were able to communicate and work with another person even when they may not have personally liked you (or vice versa).
+#### Q. Give me an example of a time when you were able to communicate and work with another person even when they may not have personally liked you (or vice versa).

 ---

-#### How well do you work on teams?
+#### Q. How well do you work on teams?

 ---

-#### What did you like/not like about your last job?
+#### Q. What did you like/not like about your last job?

 ---

-#### What would your peers and instructors say about you?
+#### Q. What would your peers and instructors say about you?

 ---

-#### Do you still write code in your job?
+#### Q. Do you still write code in your job?
 Do you love it?
     // This is more targeted at managers or leaders,
     // since many do not need to be writing code to do their jobs.
     // Hopefully this question could lead to an interesting conversation on role, etc.

 ---

-#### Why do you want to work at [company name]?
+#### Q. Why do you want to work at [company name]?
 Have you used our products?
 Is there a particular area or feature that got you excited?

 ---

-#### Give an example of when you completed a task without being asked.
+#### Q. Give an example of when you completed a task without being asked.
 Can you give me another example?
 Another?

 ---

-#### If you were hiring someone in this role, what would you look for?
+#### Q. If you were hiring someone in this role, what would you look for?
 What sort of interview questions would you ask?
 Do you have a favorite question?

 ---